syncfusion-content/flutter-docs/Flutter/barcode/two-dimensional.md

 The `base256` value ranges from 128 to 255.

-When the encoding type is `asciiNumeric`, then the code word will be calculated as like follows,
+When the encoding type is `ASCIINumeric`, then the code word will be calculated as like follows,

 Code word = numerical value pair + 130.